 Another important thing we'll want to do is create a spacer that'll work between the tubing.
 This will act as protection to keep your threads from getting damaged, and (probably more importantly) your project from getting a bunch of groove marks embedded in it.
 We'll use a 3/8" aluminum (or steel) tubing to do this.
 Alternatively, you can use longer carriage bolts as they'll sometimes not use threading near the head.

 Since most of my projects are less than 3/4" of an inch in thickness, I made my spacers 5/8 by using a hacksaw to cut the aluminum to length.
 As was before, remember you'll need 2 spacers for each clamp you choose to build.
-Fortunately, aluminum 3/8" tubing can be fairly inexpensive (I paid about five dollars for 3' at my local hardware store), but I have yet to find a price on amazon that's cheap enough to pass on to you here.
+Fortunately, aluminum 3/8" tubing can be fairly inexpensive (I paid about five dollars for 3' at my local hardware store).
 Check out your local hardware store, or, again, buy longer carriage bolts without the threading.

 Step 12: The Final Stretch!
 Shims